jlblumberg/bank-tech-test/README.md

 Account  | balance, transactions | deposit(amount), withdraw(amount), add_transaction(date, credit_amount, debit_amount)
 Statement | transactions | format_statement, return_statement

+### Approach

+The solution code is test driven, and structured into the classes Account and Statement, described above.
+The reason for this is to seperate the concerns of dealing with transactions and printing statements.
+There are mocks in the tests to isolate the units.

 ## <a name="Installation_Instructions">Installation Instructions</a>

 ### Prerequisite setup: